 Alberta, Saskatchewan, Manitoba, Nunavut and the Northwest Territories

-Currently, there are no EV incentive programs in these provinces and territories.
-Residents instead can turn to the federal iZEV program to receive rebates.
+Currently, there are no dedicated EV incentive programs in these provinces and territories.
+However, there are other programs available in each jurisdiction that can be used toward EVs.